 The era of “love at first byte” had dawned.

 Cover stories had become an enduring feature in the Online Dater’s Handbook.
-Even today people fabricate cover stories so they don’t have to tell mom and dad they met the man of their dreams on a Tinder hook-up.
+Even today people fabricate cover stories so they don’t have to tell mom and dad they met the man of their dreams from a Tinder hook-up.
 (Although I wish they would because that’d be so much more interesting than “through mutual friends,” or “we both went to school together”.
-We know you’re lying, hun…just saying).
+Just sayin’.)

 Some serious swiping

-In any case, even today a lot of couples seem loath to admit they met on a dating site.
-It certainly has gotten better, but why are so many still uncomfortable saying “We met on PlentyOfFish,” or “She messaged me on Bumble”?
+Even with couples seemingly loath to admit they met on a dating site, anecdotally we know it has gotten better.
+But why are so many still uncomfortable saying “We met on PlentyOfFish,” or “She messaged me on Bumble”?
 Maybe it’s just a remaining vestige of past stigmas.

-Are relationships initiated online considered less serious than those initiated offline?
+Perhaps relationships initiated online are considered less serious than those initiated offline.

-Certainty the game-like interface of many of these apps and sites don’t give them a “serious” image; on Tinder, you’re literally scrolling through a deck of cards featuring other users’ headshots.
+The game-like interface of many of these apps and sites don’t give them a “serious” image; on Tinder, you’re literally scrolling through a deck of cards featuring other users’ stats and headshots.

 So, yes, dating sites may look less committal, but that’s because the new generation using them wants that.

 Online dating is the epitome of modern dating.
-And, for a country like the U.S. which is still considered relatively conservative compared to other democratic nations, it seems to undermine past ideologies on what is “natural” when it comes to love and marriage.
-Conservatives have been sounding off on the supposed “marriage crisis” for years.
-Hook-up culture has been credited with the death of dating.
+And, for a country like the U.S., which is still considered relatively conservative compared to other democratic nations, it seems to undermine past ideologies on what is “natural” when it comes to love and marriage: conservatives have been sounding off the supposed “marriage crisis” for years and hook-up culture has been credited with the death of dating.
 A lot of hyperbole and little substance.

-A large majority of millennials still plan on tying the knot at some point and hook-ups often lead to steady dating.
+The majority of millennials still plan on tying the knot at some point and hook-ups frequently lead to steady dating.
 In fact, in a recent survey, relationships initiated online were found to transition into marriage faster than those that met offline.

 And what about safety online?

 Maybe the stigma comes from the perception that online dating sites are filled with grifters and imposters.
 TV shows like MTV’s “Catfish” and MSNBC’s “To Catch A Predator” further exploit a darker narrative of seeking love online.
-But some data indicates that online daters are already aware of the risks of online dating.
+But some data indicates that online daters are very aware of the risks in online dating.

-For instance, one survey of a national random sample of Match.com users found that many online daters assume that other users are misrepresenting themselves on the site.
-And for the most part, the lies that people tell online are meant to boost their self-image, not to take advantage of the users they message.
+For instance, one survey of a national random sample of Match.com users found that many online daters already assume that other users are misrepresenting themselves on the site.
+And other data shows that, for the most part, the lies that people tell online are meant to boost their self-image, rather than to take advantage of the users they message.

 Stop sniping the swiping